Gabriel, comte d'Hédouville

-Gabriel-Marie-Théodore-Joseph, comte d'Hédouville (27 July 1755 – 30 March 1825) was a French Army officer and diplomat.
+Divisional-General Gabriel-Marie-Théodore-Joseph, comte d'Hédouville (27 July 1755 – 30 March 1825) was a French Army officer and diplomat.

 Life

 Early life

 A student at the royal collège at La Flèche, he became a lieutenant in 1788 and rose to adjutant-general and lieutenant-colonel in 1792.
 He fought at the Battle of Valmy on 20 September 1792 and was made general de brigade and chief of staff to the Army of Moselle the following March.
 He then distinguished himself at the Battle of Kaiserslautern.
 However, he was then suspended and imprisoned as a noble and thus as a suspect, but was freed on 9 Thermidor year II (27 July 1794), brought back into the army at the rank of general of brigade and sent to the Army of the Coasts of Cherbourg (then at Brest).
 He became general of division in November 1795 and the Cherbourg army's chief of staff in January 1795, under Lazare Hoche.
 Under Hoche's orders he carried out a policy of pacification and appeasement in the west, which had revolted against the Republican regime.

 He temporarily commanded the Army of the Coasts of the Ocean in place of Hoche from 10 July to mid-August 1796.